Nukesor/pueue/README.md

     -V, --version    Prints version information

 OPTIONS:
-    -c, --config <config>    Path to a specific pueue config daemon, that should be used.
+    -c, --config <config>    Path to a specific pueue config file to use.
 This ignores all other config files

 SUBCOMMANDS:
     add            Enqueue a task for execution
-    clean          Remove all finished tasks from the list (also clears logs) completions    Generates shell completion files.
+    clean          Remove all finished tasks from the list completions    Generates shell completion files.
 This can be ignored during normal operations
     edit           Edit the command or path of a stashed or queued task.
-                   This edits the command of the task by default. enqueue        Enqueue stashed tasks.
+                   The command is edited by default.
+    enqueue        Enqueue stashed tasks.
 They'll be handled normally afterwards follow         Follow the output of a currently running task.
 This command works like tail -f
-    group          Manage groups.
-By default, this will simply display all known groups help           Prints this message or the help of the given subcommand(s) kill           Kill specific running tasks or various groups of tasks log            Display the log output of finished tasks.
+    group          Use this to add or remove groups.
+By default, this will simply display all known groups
+    help           Prints this message or the help of the given subcommand(s) kill           Kill specific running tasks or whole task groups.
+Kills all tasks of the default group when no ids are provided log            Display the log output of finished tasks.
 Prints either all logs or only the logs of specified tasks
-    parallel       Set the amount of allowed parallel tasks pause          Pause either running tasks or specific groups of tasks.
+    parallel       Set the amount of allowed parallel tasks.
+By default, adjusts the amount of the default group
+    pause          Either pause running tasks or specific groups of tasks.
-                   By default, pauses the default queue and all its tasks.
+                   By default, pauses the default group and all its tasks.
                    A paused queue (group) won't start any new tasks. remove         Remove tasks from the list.
-Running or paused tasks need to be killed first reset          Kill all running tasks on user behalf, remove all tasks and reset max_task_id restart        Restart task(s).
+Running or paused tasks need to be killed first reset          Kill all tasks, clean up afterwards and reset EVERYTHING! restart        Restart task(s).
 Identical tasks will be created and by default enqueued.
 By default, a new task will be created send           Send something to a task.
 Useful for sending confirmations such as 'y\n' shutdown       Remotely shut down the daemon.
 Should only be used if the daemon isn't started by a service manager
     start          Resume operation of specific tasks or groups of tasks.
-                   By default, this resumes the default queue and all its tasks.
+                   By default, this resumes the default group and all its tasks.
                    Can also be used force-start specific tasks. stash          Stashed tasks won't be automatically started.
-Either enqueue them, to be normally handled or explicitly start them
+You have to enqueue them or start them by hand
     status         Display the current status of all tasks switch         Switches the queue position of two commands.
 Only works on queued and stashed commands
     wait           Wait until tasks are finished.
 This can be quite useful for scripting.
-By default, this will wait for all tasks in the default queue to finish.
+By default, this will wait for all tasks in the default group to finish.
 Note:
                    This will also wait for all tasks that aren't somehow 'Done'.
 Includes:
                    [Paused, Stashed, Locked, Queued, ...]
 ```